ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 [Seaborn](https://stanford.edu/~mwaskom/software/seaborn/) is a data visualization library in Python based on matplotlib.
 The seaborn website has some very helpful documentation, including a [tutorial](https://stanford.edu/~mwaskom/software/seaborn/tutorial.html).
 And like the rest of your programming questions, anything you can't find on that website can generally be found on the Stack Overflow page that is your first google result.

 To get started with seaborn, you're going to need to install it in the terminal with either `pip install seaborn` or `conda install seaborn`.
-Then at the top of your python file, simply include `import seaborn as sns`.
+Then simply include `import seaborn as sns` at the top of your python file, .

 #### Nicer Default Aesthetics